elfakyn/knowledge/src/cloud/aws/services/sns_cross_account.md

 That's all, pop it and ship it!

+**Note:** Since this will replace the default SNS access policy ([which is the thing that grants access inside the same account to publish SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-access-policy-use-cases.html)), you're going to have to explicitly grant the original account (222222222222) access to the SNS topic if you want to publish inside the account as well.
+(I haven't tested this)

 ## Explanation

 The `CrossAccount` statement allows entities in 111111111111 to push to the SNS topic like any normal cross-account policy, with an account principal.
 But for some reason that doesn't work with CloudWatch.
 Instead, you need to use `SourceOwner` as a condition key.
 I don't like having `*` in the principal, it's a spaghetti factory, but I couldn't find another way.
 Submit a PR if you do.